 Known for his intimate and in-depth storytelling, Moyer, has photographed multiple feature stories for National Geographic magazine and documents social issues for non-profit foundations.
 Moyer covered the Iraq war for The New York Times and National Geographic magazine and has worked on assignment for other prominent publications including The Washington Post, The Independent, The Guardian, and National Geographic Traveler.

 Moyer’s short documentaries have been featured by a number of outlets including the National Geographic Society, Vision Workshops, and the PBS Newshour online.

 Moyer graduated from Syracuse University with a bachelor’s degree in sociology and a bachelor’s degree in photojournalism.
 Moyer was named a Knight Wallace Journalism Fellow at the University of Michigan in 2008 and also received a Knight Fellowship at Ohio University in 2012.
 In 2020 Moyer was named the James H. Ottaway Sr. Visiting Professor at SUNY New Paltz.

-“I approach my work with an ethic that was formed early in my career while I was documenting small communities in rural New York State.
-My subjects were my neighbors and my community.
+“I approach my work with an ethic that was formed early in my career while documenting small communities in rural New York State,” explains Moyer.
+“I was photographing my neighbors and my community.
 I had to look them in the eye not only when I was working on a story but for weeks and months after.
-This drove me to get the story right and tell it as I saw it.
-Now, whether I am photographing a farm family in rural America or a Shiite family in Baghdad, I call upon the lessons I learned and always remember to view my subjects as members of my extended community.”
+This taught me to get the story right and tell it as I saw it with empathy and honesty.”